ghacks Technology News

 Firefox Search Engine Security Add-On, Protects Against Referred-Based Attacks

-A common attack form on the Internet is to optimize web pages or domain for specific keywords to make them appear on the first search result pages of popular search engines such as Google or Bing.
 The attack is enabled once the page or domain receives first visitors from the search engines, which are more often than not unsuspecting of the dangers of the site.
 Different types of attacks are used on those sites, from harmless spam and popups over drive by downloads and redirects to fake antivirus offers.

-Many of the pages have in common, that they display different results for search engine visitors, and visitors who do not come from search engines.
-This is relatively easy to do by checking the web browser’s referrer value.
+Many of the pages have in common that they display different results for search engine visitors and visitors who do not come from search engines.
+This is relatively easy to do by checking the web browser's referrer value.

 The new Firefox add-on Search Engine Security protects users from some referrer based attacks by changing the referrer of the web browser when coming from search engine pages.
 The extension supports Google, Bing and Yahoo currently.